 STS is now serving four major airline carriers, along with daily non-stops to/from the following cities:Alaska Airlines: Seattle (SEA), Portland (PDX), Los Angeles (LAX), Orange County (SNA), and San Diego (SAN)

 STS is not only the closest airport for traveling to/from Sonoma County and to nearby Napa Valley, but it’s also an all-around easy airport to navigate.
 Expect affordable parking options, a quick walk to the terminal, and shorter lines than most Bay Area airports.
 Overall, Santa Rosa’s STS is convenient and makes flying in and out of Wine Country as hassle-free as possible.

 It’s hard to visit Wine Country without sampling a few of the area’s award-winning wines, but sometimes purchasing bottles to take home comes with shipping fees that can quickly add up.
 With Alaska Airlines’ “Wine Flies Free” program, up to a case of wine is included as part of your luggage allowance from STS, as long as it’s packed in a protective shipping container.
 It’s hard to beat an incentive like this.

-STS offers both short- and long-term parking conveniently located close to the terminal, but if you need to pick up a hotel shuttle, rental car, or taxi, access to all ground transportation is easily found right outside of the terminals.
-There are over a dozen taxi cab services available from the airport, several bus and transit services, a number of hotel shuttles, and the ride share service, Lyft, which you can easily access via their app on your phone when you land.
+Charles M. Schulz – Sonoma County Airport (STS) offers both short- and long-term parking conveniently located close to the terminal, but if you need to pick up a hotel shuttle, rental car, or taxi, access to all ground transportation is easily found right outside of the terminals.
+There are over a dozen taxi cab services available from the airport, several bus and transit services, a number of hotel shuttles, and the ride share services, Lyft and Uber, which you can easily access via their app on your phone when you land.

 For up to the minute traffic information, call 511 or visit 511.org.
 It’s free and available 24/7.